aivarsi/framework-scraper-webuilder/README.md

 }
 ```

-Don't forget to restart the editor after scraping to have all new scraped classes, class atributes and functions available in auto-complete and Langauge Browser.
+Don't forget to restart the editor after scraping to have all new scraped classes, class attributes and functions available in auto-complete and Language Browser.

 ## Sample scraper